isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Music.md

 ![-Discovering global cultures through authentic cultural instruments](/images/2026_Music_pic03.jpg)

 **2) &nbsp;‘I am SAM’ week (Sportsman, Artist, Musician)**
-In ‘I am SAM’ week (Music), students get a chance to express themselves freely beyond the curriculum through exploration of musical concepts with the use of percussion instruments.
-Students get to practice and reinforce what they have learnt in the classroom and also extend their creativity with their friends during exploration.
+In ‘I am SAM’ week (Music), students get a chance to express themselves freely beyond the curriculum through exploration of musical concepts using of percussion instruments.
+Students get to practise and reinforce what they have learnt in the classroom and also extend their creativity with their friends during exploration.